Purdue-CS193-Spring-2019/lab-1-ArthurCen/index.md

 -Bulleted
 -List

-1. No homework for this class
+1. No homework for this class.
-2. I like a girl who takes this class
+2. This is a relaxing class.